simpleledger/conceptual-specification-obsolete/README.md

 * **Token Mode:** In the `token` SLP mode the ledger would function just like the `numerical` mode, except bitcoin cash addresses would be required for each entity and digital signatures would be used to provide a written notice for asset transfer.
 This would be a **centralized** method to issue and transfer tokens to individual bitcoin addresses, and this means SLP ledger operators would need to be trusted by the asset holders.
 The SLP ledger would record all actions related to creation, destruction, and transfer of digital assets between addresses holding an asset.
 Signatures could be used to prove the asset holder' written notice for transferring an asset.
 And transfers could either be approved or rejected by the SLP ledger owner.
 Additionally, the transfer could be made without a owner's consent by the SLP ledger operator, and this type of unconsentual transfer would obviously be void of the owner's digital signature for whatever reason (maybe the asset holder lost their private keys).
 An excellent use case for this mode would be for a private company's stock ledger, where the Company is ultimately responsible for maintaining its own stock ledger AND the stockholders **should not** be responsible for proving share ownership.
 Private corperations are legally required to maintain their own stock ledger in a controlled and centralized manner, which will not likely change.

-* **Moniker Mode (DNS-like system for bitcoin addresses)** In the `moniker` SLP mode a unique name can be associated with a particular bitcoin cash address.
-This moniker mode could be used to create your own moniker/address datastore, where the datastore is identified by the SLP ledger's address.
-Any protocol or software could use SLP for associating unique monikers with bitcoin addresses.
-This could provide a DNS-like system for bitcoin addresses that a wallet software could adopt making it easy to memorize addresses.
+* **Moniker Mode (DNS-like system for bitcoin addresses)** In the `moniker` SLP mode a list of unique names each associated with a bitcoin cash address can be created.
+Any software, wallet or otherwise, could implment a simple SLP reader for associating unique monikers with bitcoin addresses.
+This could provide a DNS-like system for maping between a unique name and a bitcoin address like an address book for your contacts or trusted oracles.
 Uniqueness can be enforced for monikers by using either first-in/first-out (FIFO) or last-in/first-out (LIFO) approach when querying for a moniker record.

 * **Label Mode (e.g., native wallet labeling system):** In the `label` SLP mode a there is no uniqueness requirement in the name field, only on .
 For example, you could have a bitcoin wallet that dedicates one of its addresses as an SLP ledger that will be used to creating names and labels for all of the other addresses in the wallet.
 This same dedicated SLP ledger within the wallet could also be used for creating unique transaction labels.
 For some scenarios, like in a wallet, the names/labels fields could be encrypted using the SLP ledger address's public key in order to protect privacy.
 This would eliminate the need to use cloud file based-storage for labeling like Trezor relies upon.